Soltan Hoseyn: Government

 The high clerics were notably favoured and regarded by Soltan Hoseyn, particularly Maljesi, whom he often consulted and entrusted to write texts about religious subjects.
-Following Majlesi's death in 1669, Soltan Hoseyn's former tutor Khatunabadi succeeded him in that regard.
+Following Majlesi's death in 1699, Soltan Hoseyn's former tutor Khatunabadi succeeded him in that regard.
 The latter was given the most powerful religious office of the country, the mullabashi, an office first created by Soltan Hoseyn.
 The courts eunuchs also uninterruptedly increased their influence, such as in 1696, when the head of the black eunuchs, Agha Kamal, was the most praised subject of Soltan Hoseyn.
 By 1714, it was the eunuchs who decided who was promoted, appointed or discharged.
 During Soltan Hoseyn's late reign, the most prominent influence was exercised by Maryam Begum.

 There were many who held the post of sepahsalar under Soltan Hoseyn, primarily members of the Shamlu and the Zanganeh tribes.
 The post of qorchibashi (head of the mounted cavalry or royal guards) continued to be held by tribal groups, also primarily the Shamlu and Zanganeh.
 The post of qollar-aghasi (chief of the gholams) was held by officers of tribal and Georgian gholam origin.
 The post of sadr continued to be held by Tajik sayyids.
 The provincial bureaucracy mainly imitated that of the central bureaucracy, and was thus controlled by members of leading local Tajik families, often of sayyid origin.

+Due to the indecisiveness of Soltan Hoseyn the Royal Council gathered frequently to discuss important and state problems, but typically no meaningful choices were made.
+Rather than taking responsibility and addressing the internal and foreign dangers to the safety of the state and its population, the various groups within the Royal Council instead attempted to compete with each other.
+Threats were once made during a Royal Council meeting as a result of the hostility between the Royal Council members.
+Previously, similar situations would have resulted in the execution of councilors, but during this period it only caused damage to their self-image.